shumingpeh/uptick-blogs/blog2-linear-regression-forecasting/property-rental-price.md

 ### Conclusion
 - Assumptions:
     1. the prediction of the rental amount in the next 24 months is assuming all things stay constant, and there is no new cooling property measure introduced
+    1. we did an average over district, and did not look into specific area (example: bukit panjang or tiong bahru). if looked into specific areas, there might be differences between areas.
 - Constraints:
     1. the prediction accuracy can be further improved if a better model is applied, however to reduce complexity, 2 simple models were used to